Stock market today: Wall Street falls from its all-time high as cuts to rates look further off

 NEW YORK (AP) — U.S. stocks are falling Monday as Wall Street pushes out forecasts for when interest rates will start easing from the strictest levels in two decades.

-The S&P 500 was 0.6% lower in morning trading, coming off another all-time high and another winning week.
-The Dow Jones Industrial Average was down 360 points, or 0.9%, as of 10:30 a.m.
-Eastern time, and the Nasdaq composite was 0.6% lower.
+The S&P 500 was 0.4% lower in afternoon trading, coming off another all-time high and another winning week.
+The Dow Jones Industrial Average was down 342 points, or 0.9%, as of 12:05 p.m.
+Eastern time, and the Nasdaq composite was 0.4% lower.

 Companies that have been missing analysts’ estimates for earnings this reporting season have been seeing their stocks get punished even more than usual, according to strategists at Bank of America.